postlight/account/README.md

 My name is [Paul Ford](https://github.com/ftrain/) and I made it because I make a lot of little spreadsheets to work out how things work, and it's hard to share them and make them comprehensible.
 Plus it was a fun two-weekend project while we're all at home.

-Now that I've made it I will return to it when
+Now that I've made it I will return to it when I want to use it.

 ## Why wouldn't I use Tangle/Idyll/Smalltalk-80/Excel?